natcap/invest.users-guide/source/coastal_protection.rst

    Same as previous figure.
 Find distance A1 from top of board to eye such that eye, top of board 2 and horizon are aligned.
 Line must be horizontal.

-If the beach is locally sloping upward in the offshore direction, then **(A2)** is measured on the seaward board and the sighting is with the horizon over the top of the landward board (Figure 3).
+If the beach is locally sloping upward in the offshore direction, then **(A2)** is measured on the seaward board and the sighting is with the horizon over the top of the landward board (next figure).
 If horizon cannot be found on landward side, then observer on landward aligns his/her eye with pointer (pen or other thin sharp object) adjusted and held by observer on seaward side and horizon to form a horizontal line.
 Observer on seaward side then reads distance A2, which should be recorded as negative to indicate upward slope.

 .. figure 31